 In New Jersey under the Law Against Discrimination (NJLAD), discrimination in the workplace based on gender identity or sexual orientation is prohibited.
 Discrimination can take many forms including wrongful termination, demotion, being passed over for promotions and raises, exclusion from a work group or team, inappropriate jokes or treatment that constitute a hostile work environment, or retaliation for coming out as to sexual orientation or gender identity.

 Protection against LGBTQ discrimination is still evolving as evidenced by the different rulings made in various courts at the federal level.
 LGBTQ employees may find that the municipality or contractor where they are employed has stronger discrimination laws than the state or vice versa.
 Victims of discrimination are strongly advised to seek counsel from an employment law attorney with extensive experience in the area of LGBTQ rights.

 Red Bank Employment Discrimination Lawyers at McOmber McOmber & Luber, P.C.
 Defend the Rights of the LGBTQ Community

 Contact the experienced Red Bank employment discrimination lawyers at McOmber McOmber & Luber, P.C. if you are an LGBTQ employee who has experienced discrimination at your place of work.
 Our compassionate and skilled attorneys will review your case in a free and confidential consultation.
-Call 888-396-0736 today to schedule an appointment or contact us online.
-We have offices in Red Bank and Marlton serving clients in Cherry Hill, Middletown, and throughout the state of New Jersey.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.